 (CNN)On a wall near the back of San Francisco's Atelier Crenn, a small oil-and-canvas painting tells you everything you need to know about the restaurant.

-Dominique Crenn: The chef who puts poetry on a plate
+Dominique Crenn puts poetry on a plate in San Francisco

 This story complements the Culinary Journeys TV series, airing monthly on CNN International.
 See more of the show here: www.cnn.com/journeys.
 Share photos of your own Culinary Journeys on Instagram with the hashtag #CNNFood for a chance to be featured on CNN.